 Sip: So you’ve spent the whole day exploring, and now it’s time for a cold one.
-Stop by Lariat Lodge Brewing for a brew (try the ever-changing IPA or the summery Hiwan Hefeweizen—or better yet, order a flight).
-Grab a spot on their new, dog-friendly beer garden, and don’t resist trying just about any item from their recently updated food menu.
-If vino is your thing, stop by Creekside Cellars in the heart of town (pictured above).
-This award-winning winery (their 2012 Cabernet Sauvignon and Petit Verdot were both winners at the 2015 Colorado Wine Governor’s Cup) offers tastes of five wines for $5.
+Stop by Lariat Lodge Brewing for a brew (try the ever-changing IPA or the summery Bear Creek Blonde Ale—or better yet, order a flight).
+Grab a spot in their dog-friendly beer garden, and don’t resist trying just about any item from their recently updated food menu.
+If vino is your thing, stop by Creekside Cellars in the heart of town.
+This award-winning winery (their 2014 Cabernet Franc was a winner at the 2017 Colorado Wine Governor’s Cup) offers tastes of five wines for $5.
 Order a glass of your favorite and take a seat on the patio overlooking the bubbling Bear Creek.
 (Tip: Ask for the rosé, which isn’t on the menu but is dry and delightful on a hot summer day.)
 Creekside harvests grapes from their own vineyard, Vinelands, in Palisade, Colo., so you know you’re getting a truly local treat.

 If you’re looking for a nonalcoholic libation, head just outside of town to EverBean by the Lake.
-Order the Silver Delight, a coffee brewed especially for the EverBean—a mix of chocolate and caramel with a nutty finish.
+Order one of their specialty drinks, such as the Minty Mocha, or order a classic coffee beverage.
 Grab a spot on the shaded patio, which is cool even on scorching days.

 Just a short walk away, revelers can catch more live music on the patio at Cactus Jack’s during their Creeskside Music Series, taking place between Memorial Day and Labor Day.
 During the winter months, the bands move inside, but the music plays on.
 Warning: During busy evenings, the service can be slow, but the scene is worth it.

 Art collectors (and art lovers) will enjoy Evergreen’s diverse mix of galleries.
-Don’t miss Evergreen Fine Art, located just off Highway 74 as you drive into town.
-Here, visitors can peruse two floors of open galleries, with artwork from local and national artists, take a stroll through the peaceful sculpture garden, and gawk at distinctive fine jewelry pieces.
 In town, check out the ceramics at The Evergreen Gallery before strolling down to Stoneheart Gallery to check out their paintings, many with a Western tilt.
 We were especially taken by Evergreen-based artist Julianne Miller’s vibrant pastel paintings.
-You can also find Shadow Mountain Gallery, a business owned by 40 local artists, and Main Street Fine Art, hosted by the Evergreen Artists Association.
+You can also find Shadow Mountain Gallery, a business owned by 40 local artists.

 Stay: Although Evergreen is only a short jaunt from Denver, there’s so much to do that you might as well stay awhile.
 Rent a homey cabin from The Cabins at Country Road.
 Or enjoy a bit of romance at The Highland Haven, which offers a range of accommodations, including suites, cottages, and even a “TreeHouse.”
 If you’re looking for a bed and breakfast experience, check out Bears Inn, just three miles south of Evergreen in the Marshdale community, or the dog-friendly Elk Run Bed & Breakfast.